Take Red Rock Offline

 North Peak Trail

 The North Peak Trail is known as one of Red Rock Canyon’s tallest and most demanding hikes.
-There are two primary approaches to the North Peak Trail: one via Lovell Canyon, and the other from the scenic loop using Rocky Gap Road.
-Each route offers a distinct experience.
+There are two primary approaches to the North Peak Trail:

 Rocky Gap Road is extremely treacherous, filled with mini boulders, large gaps, and serious off-road obstacles.
-It’s suitable only for capable trucks, quads, or bikes operated by those familiar with rugged terrain.
-Approaching the North Peak Trail from Lovell Canyon is more straightforward, with numerous turnouts for parking and even camping.
+There's even a section called the rock garden.
+This road cuts straight through the mountains and leads to the Lost Creek/ Willow Springs area.
+It’s suitable only for highly capable trucks, quads, or bikes operated by those familiar with advanced, rugged terrain.
+Do not underestimate challenges of this road—rocky sections can cause seriously expensive damage to vehicles.

 The North Peak Trail is often paired with Bridge Mountain, though the two hikes are vastly different in difficulty and navigation.
 North Peak can be somewhat easier to access thanks to established routes like the North Peak–Bridge Mountain Trail and visible trail markers higher up.
 Bridge Mountain, however, is notoriously difficult to reach; many hikers attempting to combine the two turn back due to navigational challenges, changing weather, or loss of daylight.